 A rash usually appears one to five days after the first symptoms.
 The rash starts as raised spots, which turn into small blisters filled with fluid.
 The number of these can vary from a few to several thousand.
 These blisters eventually form scabs which later fall off.
 The symptoms usually clear up in two to four weeks.

-In the wild, monkeypox virus infections occur with a high prevalence in several species of squirrels but rarely in forest-dwelling primates.
+In the wild, mpox virus infections occur with a high prevalence in several species of squirrels but rarely in forest-dwelling primates.
 Human infection occurs most frequently in small villages where people hunt and eat squirrels and other small mammals.
 People usually catch the disease from hunting and handling dead animals (bushmeat), animal bites or scratches, body fluids, contaminated objects or close contact with an infected person, as is the case for some travellers.

 This virus is endemic to western and central Africa, outbreaks in other countries tend to be related to the exotic pet trade and international travel.